kevindoorhomes/doorway/listing-agent/process-guide/negotiation.md

 Include any additional details that may pertain to a specific offer. ie: leaseback option, HOA transfer contribution, etc.

-This step is important as it communicates to our Client Managers the status of the property.
+This step is important as it communicates to the Client Managers the status of the property.

 **Move the Opportunity to the Negotation column in ProsperWorks.**